ipfs/specs/addresses-scheme/readme.md

 The discussions around `ipfs:` vs. `dweb:` is a confusing one that's been going on since @jbenet published the [IPFS whitepaper](https://ipfs.io/ipfs/QmR7GSQM93Cx5eAg6a6yRzNde1FQv7uL6X1o4k7zrJa3LX/ipfs.draft3.pdf), with a number of other approaches being  proposed.
 That design discussion has been going on for a long time, with many lengthy discussions in github issues.

+## Competing Goals

 There are a few goals tugging against each other:

 1. The Noble Goal: Unify the filesystem-database-web rift
-2. The Quick Fix: Conform to URL orthodoxy
+2. The Goal of a Quick Fix: Conform to URL orthodoxy
 3. The Design Goal: Create Addresses that People will Love Using
 4. The Clean-Namespaces Goal: Avoid polluting the scheme namespace with multiple schemes